The new CNN poll is good news for Republicans. Or is it?

 (CNN)At first glance, the new CNN poll is a bit of good news for Republicans looking to the coming 2018 midterms with trepidation.

-On the generic ballot question -- if the election were held today, would you vote for a Democratic or Republican House candidate -- Democrats hold a 5-point edge among registered voters, down from an 18-point advantage in a CNN/Opinion Research Corporation poll conducted in December 2017.
+On the generic ballot question -- if the election were held today, would you vote for a Democratic or Republican House candidate -- Democrats hold a 5-point edge among registered voters, down from an 18-point advantage in a CNN/SSRS poll conducted in December 2017.

 Those gains on the generic ballot are due, primarily, to a double-digit jump between December and now in enthusiasm about the midterms among Republicans and Republican-leaning independents.

-Note: CORRECTION: This analysis was updated to correct the name of the polling company that conducted CNN's December 2017 poll.